dmrazzy/documentation/docs/setup/deploymentnew/v3-installation/1.2.0.2/on-premises-deployment-without-dns.md

 ### 5.d.
 RBAC for Rancher using Keycloak

 * For users in Keycloak assign roles in Rancher - **cluster** and **project** roles.
 Under `default` project add all the namespaces.
 Then, to a non-admin user you may provide Read-Only role (under projects).
-* If you want to create custom roles, you can follow the steps given [here](https://github.com/mosip/k8s-infra/blob/v1.2.0.1/docs/create-custom-role.md).
+* In case your cluster is used by multiple peoples with multiple roles and you want to create custom roles, you can follow the steps given [here](https://github.com/mosip/k8s-infra/blob/v1.2.0.1/docs/create-custom-role.md).
 * Add a member to cluster/project in Rancher:
   * Navigate to RBAC cluster members
   * Add member name exactly as `username` in Keycloak